 NATALIE: Yes.
 I love that.

-STACY: In fact, when I was doing this exercise, I looked back and could say to my 8-year-old self or my 16-year-old self who had some of these traumas, “It’s okay.
+STACY: In fact, when I was doing this exercise, I looked back and could say to my eight-year-old self or my sixteen-year-old self who had some of these traumas, “It’s okay.
 It’s okay to speak up now.
 It’s okay to share your opinion.
 It’s okay to have a voice.”
-It was that 8-year-old girl who was saying, “No. Don’t speak out.
+It was that eight-year-old girl who was saying, “No. Don’t speak out.
 Nobody wants to hear your voice.
-Do not make a ripple in the water, just be in the corner and be quiet.”
-I operated as an adult for decades from that 8-year-old girl telling me what to do.
+Do not make a ripple in the water.
+Just be in the corner and be quiet.”
+I operated as an adult for decades from that eight-year-old girl telling me what to do.
 So I looked back and said, “It’s okay to share your voice, and we’re going to do that from now on.”

 NATALIE: That mean little girl is only mean because she is scared.
 It’s like instead of getting rid of her, we help transform her into the little girl that we wish that we could have been, who felt safe and happy and loved, who could make mistakes without being afraid or without worrying about someone condemning her, ripping on her, or doing bad things to her.
 That’s who we want her to be.
 We want her to become that person inside of us.

 NATALIE: So the third one is enhance.
 What is that?

 STACY: Enhance.
 Once you have done that free writing and it’s a jumbled mess, partial sentences, misspelled words, junk that is out on paper… I recommend people do that for five to forty-five minutes a day or however long you can.
 Just get that junk out, because that is going to give you golden nuggets.
 Then you will pick and choose from those free writings, the ugly stuff, and you will form a beautiful story with that.
 Yes, those horrible, tragic, awful events can be formed into a beautiful story where you can share your wisdom.